poyang31/climate/README.md

 # Climate

-The analyzer for Internet trends.
+The analyzer for Internet trends in Taiwan.

 ## License